theresaswayne/contractile-rings/README.md

     * Simply delete any measurements after the first ring has fully contracted.
     * Alternatively, use _Image > Stacks > Tools > Make substack_ to crop the original stack in time.

 * The measurements use the same units as your image.
-If your image has an incorrect scale factor, or is in terms of pixels, then your measurements will be incorrect.
+If your image has an incorrect scale factor, or none, then your measurements will be incorrect.